Leuchtfeuer/mautic-MailjetAdapter-bundle/README.md

 2. Then [retrieve your API and Secret keys][RetrieveKeys].
 They will be used for authentication purposes.
 3. Set up the webhook hook for event tracking from your account preferences, in the [Event Tracking section][EventTrackingSection].
 The webhook URL should be `https://<your-domain.tld>/mailer/callback`.

+## Usage
+This Plugin connects Mailjet with Mautic.
+After the Setup you can send emails in Mautic via Mailjet.
+It also brings some new features for example Bouncehandling.

 ## Known Issues

 ## Troubleshooting